Trapping Hands and Knocking on the Front Door

 Please support us by liking our Traditional Taekwondo Blog's FB page click here

-To avoid embarrassment, please do not inquire about certification through JDK.
-Additionally, please do not offer certification as a token of appreciation to any JDK member.
+Please do not offer certification as a token of appreciation to any JDK member.

-Travel itinerary for our black belts in 2020/1 include but not limited to:
+- For seminar requests: Travel itinerary for our black belts in 2023/4 include but not limited to:

-To avoid embarrassment, please do not inquire about certification through JDK.
-Additionally, please do not offer certification as a token of appreciation to any JDK member.
+Please do not offer certification as a token of appreciation to any JDK member.